LeslieAine/final-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 House Rental <a name="about-project"></a>
+# 📖 House Haven <a name="about-project"></a>

-**House Rental** contains the backend code for a House Rental App, which allows users to reserve a house, add new houses, and delete existing ones.
+**House Haven** contains the backend code for a House Rental App, which allows users to reserve a house, add new houses, and delete existing ones.
 The backend is built using Ruby On Rails and communicates with the front end of the app to provide a seamless user experience.
 The backend includes functionality for user authentication and authorization, allowing only authorized users to perform actions such as adding or deleting houses.
 It also includes a Postgresql database to store information about the houses available for rent, as well as information about user reservations.

 ## 🛠 Built With <a name="built-with"></a>